kgminer/Hold-The-Line/sprint1/architecture.md

 # Business Rules

+There are no business rules in this project.
+The project is a game that isn't affected by external rules.

 # User Interface Design

 # Resource Management

+There are no scarse resources in this project.
+Therefore, there is no need for resourse management.

 # Security

+No security measures are needed.
+The most we are storing are usenames for the players.

 # Performance

+The game should run at about 30 frames per second.
+There are going to be projectiles moving at different speeds and respose times is an important factor to win the game.

 # Scalability

+This game is currently designed to be a local game where there is no online connectivity.

 # Interoperability

+This game will not communvate with other sortware or hardware.

 # Internationalization/Localization

+This game will be in English only since it won't be distributed internationally.
+We will be using string in line in the code where they're needed.

 # Input/Output